 Data sharing nickname and profile picture

-Such that the user can save their nickname when communicating in the P2P sharing component
+Such that the user can save their nickname when communicating in the P2P sharing component.

 Data sharing posts, tips and comments

 These need to be stored so that users can view and respond to them.
 There should also be a record of these so that if people have similar questions in the future, they can search to find existing answers.